Nazarite John

 This article deals with John’s integration into the Nazarite tradition.

-John the Baptist was raised as a Nazarite.
-John would have begun his Nazarite training at the age of fourteen.
-He is one of the few consecrated as Nazarite before or at birth (Lk.
+John’s childhood would have been somewhat different from an ordinary child.
+He was raised in the Nazarite tradition.
+He would have been taught to read at a very early age, perhaps three or four, and his formal training may have begun as early as fourteen.
+John is among the few souls consecrated as Nazarite before or at birth (Lk.
 1.61-73).
 The other biblical notables are Samson and Samuel.
 The Nazarite tradition specifies certain restrictions and services.

 Num.
 6.1: “And the Lord spake unto Moses, saying, (2) Speak unto the children of Israel, and say unto them, When either a man or woman shall separate themselves to vow a vow of a Nazarite, to separate themselves unto the Lord; (3) He [or she] shall separate himself from wine and strong drink…” and continues with various prohibitions that lead the individual into, “because the consecration of God is upon his head,” from v.
 7.

-John is often depicted with a halo (earthly angel and/or heavenly man), and as one anointed.
-Below, his birth (angels present), ministry at Jordan (center), and death.
-John’s preeminence is illustrated in this depiction.
+John is often depicted with a halo (earthly angel and/or heavenly man) and as one anointed.
+Below, his birth (angels present), ministry at Jordan (center), and death illustrate John’s preeminence.
 Only Samual, who as a high priest appointed Saul and then David, would compare.
-John the Baptist presented Jesus the Anointed of God.
+John the Baptist presented Jesus as the Anointed of God.

 Russian Orthodox carving